 The Rolando fracture almost always requires surgery to obtain good anatomic alignment.
 The overall outcome depends on alignment of the fracture at the time of surgery and stability of surgical fixation.

-This fracture typically requires surgery to ensure good alignment and reduction of the fracture as this reduces the risk of osteoarthritis and permanent disability.
+This fracture / trauma typically requires surgery to ensure good alignment and reduction of the fracture as this reduces the risk of osteoarthritis and permanent disability.

 Little Finger Fracture (Boxer’s Fracture)